ElevenLabs Pricing at a Glance (Updated May 2026)

 The catch: no commercial license.
 You can't use free-tier audio in YouTube videos, podcasts, courses, or products.
 ElevenLabs requires attribution on any public content from the free plan, and the terms explicitly prohibit monetization.
 I've seen creators get flagged for this.

 What you do get: access to 3 custom voice slots (instant clone), the full web editor, and all voice models including the top-ranked Multilingual v2.
 Quality-wise, the free tier is identical to paid plans — there's no quality throttling.
-For comparison, Murf AI's free tier watermarks audio, and Amazon Polly gives 5 million free characters but requires an AWS account.
+For comparison, Murf AI's free tier watermarks audio, and Amazon Polly gives 5 million free characters but requires an AWS account (see our Is Amazon Polly Free? guide for the full breakdown).

 Starter ($5/mo): Where Most Individuals Should Start